rahulmahto1112/Todo-list/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support, email your-email@example.com or create an issue in the GitHub repository.
+For support, dharambirmahto.official@gmail.com or create an issue in the GitHub repository.

 ## Acknowledgments